Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Background

 \subsubsection{Summary of the number of qubits required for existing algorithms}

-We summarize the number of qubits required by existing algorithms for the MDS problem in Table~\ref{tab1}.
+We summarize the number of qubits required by existing algorithms for the MDS problem in Table~\ref{tab1}, where $n$ and $m$ represent the number of vertices and edges, respectively.
 Without exception, the quantum circuits of these algorithms contain qubits corresponding to the vertices in the graph, and the number of auxiliary qubits used is related to the number of neighbors of each vertex.
-Therefore, we present upper bounds on the number of qubits used by these algorithms based on the respective original literature.
+Therefore, we summarize the qubit number in the worst-case scenario for these algorithms based on the original literature.